At the Yonkers Brewing Co, in an old trolley barn beside the railway tracks, there is an unusual line in bar snacks:

 in front of me is a beer flight and a plate of crunchy fried sprouts (yonkersbrewing.com).

 Bonkers about beer, the microbrewery’s beardy chief brewologist, Sharif Taleb, waxes lyrical about hops.
 “Leave them in too long and you get a stronger brew – like tea.
 Steeping for just a few minutes gives you subtler aromas.”
-The company’s Belgian-style saison is fruity and spicy (“perfect with a lemon and garlic roast chicken”).
+The company’s Belgian-style saison is fruity and spicy (“perfect with a garlic roast chicken”).

 Yonkers is in New York State’s Hudson Valley.
 30 minutes by train from New York’s Grand Central Station, it’s where Manhattanites flock at the weekend to escape the mayhem.
 It’s a green spot, with forests, farmland and quaint towns, sweeping waterways and vineyards.
 The Hudson River originates 150 miles away at the romantically named Lake Tear of the Clouds, high in the Adirondacks.
 In the string of counties it flows through you can explore the historic estates of the Rockerfellers, Roosevelts and Vanderbilts, and a clutch of pretty clapboard towns and villages.